argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 Is the address where the extension backend must be available.

-#### `extensions.backend.services.cluster` (*string*)
+#### `extensions.backend.services.cluster` (*object*)
 (optional)

-If provided, and multiple services are configured, will have to match the application destination name to have requests properly forwarded to this service URL.
+If provided, and multiple services are configured, will have to match the application destination name or server to have requests properly forwarded to this service URL.
 If there are multiple backends for the same extension this field is required.
-The value can be the cluster name (priority) or the cluster server URL.
-It will be matched with the value from `Application.Spec.Destination.Name` and if that is not available it will match if the value from `Application.Spec.Destination.Server`.
-If only one backend service is configured, this field is ignored, and all requests are forwarded to the configured backend service.
+In this case at least one of the two will be required: name or server.
+It is better to provide both values to avoid problems with applications unable to send requests to the proper backend service.
+If only one backend service is configured, this field is ignored, and all requests are forwarded to the configured one.

+#### `extensions.backend.services.cluster.name` (*string*)
+(optional)

+It will be matched with the value from `Application.Spec.Destination.Name`

+#### `extensions.backend.services.cluster.server` (*string*)
+(optional)

+It will be matched with the value from `Application.Spec.Destination.Server`.

 ## Usage